 Patients and methods: Between September 2021 and February 2022, a total of 536 patients with IRD (225 males, 311 females; mean age: 50.5±12.6 years; range, 18 to 93 years) who were vaccinated against COVID-19 and followed in the outpatient setting were included in the study.
 Vaccination status of the patients and whether they had COVID-19 were questioned.
 All patients were asked to rate their anxiety about the vaccination on a scale of 0-10 before and after the shots.
 They were asked whether they experienced any side effects and an increase in IRD complaints after vaccination.

 Results: A total of 128 (23.9%) patients were diagnosed with COVID-19 before the first vaccination.
 Totally, 180 (33.6%) patients were vaccinated with CoronaVac (Sinovac) and 214 (39.9%) patients with BNT162b2 (Pfizer-BioNTech).
 Also, 142 (26.5%) patients were given both vaccines.
 When the anxiety level of the patients before the first vaccination was questioned, 53.4% reported that they had no anxiety.
 The rate of patients without any anxiety after vaccination was 67.9%.
-Comparison of pre- (median Q3=6) and post-vaccine (median Q3=1) anxiety values showed a statistically significant difference (p<0.001) and also in the CoronaVac plus BNT162b2 group (p=0.022).
+Comparison of pre- (median Q3=6) and post-vaccine (median Q3=1) anxiety values showed a statistically significant difference (p<0.001).
+A total of 283 (52.8%) patients reported side effects after vaccination.
+When both vaccines were compared with each other, the rate of the side effects was higher in the BNT162b2 group (p<0.001) and also in the CoronaVac plus BNT162b2 group (p=0.022).
 There was no statistically significant difference between BNT162b2 and CoronaVac plus BNT162b2 in terms of side effects (p=0.066).
 Forty-five (8.4%) patients had increased rheumatic complaints after vaccination.

 Conclusion: The lack of a significant increase in disease activity after COVID-19 vaccination in patients with IRD and the absence of serious side effects requiring hospitalization support the safety of vaccines in this patient group.